I am already a student at the Faculty of Education:

 All resignations must be reported to the Schooling Department of the Faculty of Education, which will send you a form to complete, including all the information you need to know if you wish to cancel your enrolment.

-If you withdraw before September1, 2025, you will be reimbursed the registration fee by contacting the Faculty of Education's Schooling Department, which will provide you with a form to fill in and return, together with a letter specifying your request, a bank account details and the paid receipt (included on your Scol'Pass).
-Registration fees will be refunded by bank transfer within a minimum of 2 months.
+If you withdraw before the start of the academic year (August 25, 2025), you will be refunded your registration fees by contacting the Faculty of Education's registrar's office, which will provide you with a form to fill out.
+This form must be returned along with a letter specifying your request, your bank details, and the paid receipt (which appears on your Scol'Pass).
+Your registration fees will be refunded by bank transfer within a minimum of two months.
+A sum of €23 will be retained by the institution to cover the administrative costs of processing your registration.

 If you have paid your tuition fees before receiving notification from CROUS that you have been awarded a scholarship, you are entitled to a refund.
 To do so, contact the Montpellier Faculty of Education's schooling department, which will send you the form to complete and return, together with the corresponding supporting documents.

-If you have also paid the CVEC, you can request a refund directly on the https://cvec.etudiant.gouv.fr/ website.
+If you have also paid the CVEC, you can request a refund directly on the website.